benbalter/benbalter.github.com/_posts/2020-12-04-over-engineered-home-network-for-privacy-and-security.md

 Finally, update `/etc/cloudflared/config.yml` on the Raspberry Pi to use the `https://*.cloudflare-gateway.com/dns-query` domain you received in the previous step.
 You'll also want to add `https://1.1.1.2/dns-query` as a secondary address, otherwise I found cloudflared has trouble bootstrapping itself to initially resolve your specific DNS server. `sudo systemctl restart cloudflared` and you should now be blocking ads, trackers, and malware from your network across all devices.

-### Block- and allow-lists

-The whole point of a Pi-Hole is to block stuff.
-Once set up, you'll want to add/configure block- and allow-lists for your Pi-Hole. [firebog.net](https://firebog.net/) is the most popular meta-list.
-Beyond the ones listed there, I'd also recommend @StevenBlack's popular [lists](https://github.com/StevenBlack/hosts/) as well as @anudeepND's [popular allow list regular expression](https://github.com/anudeepND/whitelist) to ensure popular sites continue to work as expected.

 ### Putting it all together

 The average DNS request from your network would now look something like this: